Ketaros/mb_weaponizer/README.md

 - Created a New Top Tier: Epic

 ### About: Javelins ###
+- Added 23 New Javelin Heads
+- Added 20 New Javelin Guards
+- Added 09 New Javelin Handles
-- Added 24 New Craftable Javelins Pieces
+- Added 17 New Javelin Pommels
-- Added 8 New Javelins to the world
+- Added 08 New Javelins to the world
-- Added 3 New Javelin as arena prize
+- Added 03 New Javelins as arena prize

 ### About: One-Handed Swords ###
 - Added 2 New One-Handed Swords to the world